Free Mail pick-up @ St. Mary’s

 Free FRIDAY Movie Night @ St. Mary’s

-Doors open for set-up at 5pm, Feature Plays at 6pm, Clean-up happens around 8 or 9.
-Free showing of box office hits and classic favorites, complete with popcorn, and a hot meal every Friday night.
+Doors open for set-up at 5pm, Feature Plays at 6pm, Clean-up happens around 7:30 or 8.
+Free showing of box office hits and classic favorites, complete with a hot meal to go every Friday night.
 All ages welcome (parents, please check schedule for movie ratings).
 Volunteers needed for equipment and snack set up, popcorn-making and clean up.
 Come join us!
-Please check/click “Announcements” for movie of the week.

 ¡películas gratis! ¡snacks gratis! ¡diversión gratis! ¡historietas a las 17:30, películas en 18:00 exactamente!

-MEALS TO GO on Fridays between 3-4 pm at the Red Door.
+MEALS TO GO will continue on Fridays between 3-4 pm at the Red Door.